 In 2012, she pioneered an artist residency in Wynwood Miami named Viophilia as a artistic sanctuary for artists to work intensively on their craft.
 Over the last 10 years she has curated over 19 art exhibitions for other artists, worked as lead architect on a residential home in Nicaragua, created city park site renderings for master plans, worked on interior design renovations and her work has been commissioned by city governments through her public art and murals.

 Wynwood Fine Artist studied Interior Architecture and Design.

-More information and biography available upon request.
-Articles on Cabrera's work can be found HERE.
+More information on Cabrera's current projects and biography is available upon request.
+Links to articles on Cabrera's work can be found HERE.